Blog

 What role has the nuclear Non-Proliferation Treaty played in preventing the spread of nuclear weapons?

-READ ALSO: What is the best PDF to EPUB Converter?
+READ ALSO: What is considered the best racing game of all time?

 The Treaty on the Non-Proliferation of Nuclear Weapons, commonly known as the Non-Proliferation Treaty or NPT, is an international treaty whose objective is to prevent the spread of nuclear weapons and weapons technology, to promote cooperation in the peaceful uses of nuclear energy, and to further the goal of …